g5ostXa/hyprarch2/README.md

 </div>

 ### :octocat: `Support`
-If you like my project, feel free to give it a star ⭐ !
+If you like my project, feel free to give it a ⭐ !
 ```md
    __                              __   ___
   / /  __ _____  _______ _________/ /  |_  |